 Preparing your data files:

-☐ You may choose to include include raw (as originally collected) or processed (e.g., signals encoded) data or both, depending on what is most useful or common in a discipline, or specifically required by a publisher or repository
+☐ You may choose to include raw data (as originally collected), processed data (e.g., signals encoded), or both.
+The decision depends on what is most useful or common in a discipline or specifically required by a publisher or repository

 ☐ Use file formats that are common and open as much as possible, including for discipline-specific data types if open formats are available

 ☐ Use unambiguous filenames and organize the files logically according to your project (e.g., by sample, treatment, method, etc.); dig deeper in the file management guidance